 Are they sometimes so bad you could call it a “pimple beard”?

 Ugh.
 Hormonal pimples are difficult and often caused by “male” hormones, hence the common appearance in this area.

 Hormonal Acne and Pimples: Who Suffers and Why

 Teenage acne sucks.
 Badly.
 But most of us get through it by just sticking it out if nothing works.

 Then, if you’re hit with acne in your twenties, thirties, forties, even fifties… it’s like a really bad joke.
-Even if you were lucky enough to avoid the trauma of teenage acne, you could find yourself dealing with problem skin later.
+Even if you were lucky enough to avoid teenage acne, you could find yourself dealing with problem skin later.

 While men do suffer from acne as adults, it is usually not so much a hormonal problem.
 And men generally don’t get the deep cysts that women do.

 So, this article is geared towards women battling hormonal acne.
 (For our men, this is not to say you don’t also suffer with acne, please see these articles for help!)